Richard Wurmbrand: Early life

 Wurmbrand, the youngest of four boys, was born in 1909 in Bucharest in a Jewish family.
 He lived with his family in Istanbul for a short while, his father died when he was 9, and the Wurmbrands returned to Romania when he was 15.

-As an adolescent, he was sent to study Marxism in Moscow, but returned clandestinely the following year.
-Pursued by Siguranţa Statului (the secret police), he was arrested and held in Doftana prison.
+As an adolescent, he travelled to Moscow to study Marxism for a few months.
+Pursued by Siguranța Statului (the royalist secret police), he was arrested and held in Doftana Prison.
 When returning to his mother country, Wurmbrand was already an important Comintern agent, leader, and coordinator directly paid from Moscow.
 Like other Romanian Communists, he was arrested several times, then sentenced and released again.

 He married Sabina Oster on 26 October 1936.
-Wurmbrand and his wife (known as Bintzea to her friends) converted to Christianity in 1938 due to the witness of Christian Wolfkes, a Romanian Christian carpenter; they joined the Anglican Church's Ministry among Jewish people (CMJ UK).
-Wurmbrand was ordained twice—first as an Anglican, then, after World War II, as a Lutheran priest.
+Their son Michael was born in 1941.
+Wurmbrand and his wife (known as Bintzea to her friends) converted to Christianity in 1938 due to the witness of Christian Wolfkes, a Romanian Christian carpenter and his wife; they joined the Anglican Church's Ministry among Jewish people (CMJ UK).
+Wurmbrand was ordained twice - first as an Anglican, then, after World War II, as a Lutheran priest.
 In 1944, when the Soviet Union occupied Romania as the first step to establishing a communist regime, Wurmbrand began a ministry to his Romanian countrymen and to Red Army soldiers; the Socialist Republic of Romania had a doctrine of state atheism.
 When the government attempted to control churches, he immediately began an "underground" ministry to his people.
 Wurmbrand was a professor in the only Lutheran seminary in his country.
 Though a devout Lutheran priest, Wurmbrand was highly ecumenical in that he worked with Christians of many denominations.
 Wurmbrand is remembered for his courage in standing up in a gathering of church leaders and denouncing government control of the churches.
 He was arrested on 29 February 1948, while on his way to a Divine Service.